-Undergraduate degree applicants may transfer credits for courses taken at regionally or nationally accredited institutions of higher education when a grade of C or above has been earned.
+Undergraduate degree applicants may transfer credits for courses taken at accredited institutions of higher education when a grade of C or above has been earned.
 Transfer credits will be viewed in the context of the student's proposed program of study.
 Transfer credits will be judged as appropriate to the student's program by the program director.